In 2003, Norman Nardini was working his butt off recording, producing and releasing a great record called

 Route 51 to promote "Redemption."

-talented area musicians for the year-long project, figuring if the songs were redone to his satisfaction,
+area musicians for the year-long project, figuring if the songs were redone to his satisfaction, he might

 One song from "Redemption" was played twice on public radio in the past several weeks.
 Until now,